You are currently viewing Bible and the History of Political Thought

 Before approaching the Western History of Political Thought I studied the Bible in the context of listening to it in church services and going to Bible study at Kanakomo.

-Then I went to college and read William James’s Variety of Religious Experience, which shines a light on the experiential dimension of God.
 When we read Exploring the Philosophy of Religion we looked at Mircea Eliade’s concept of the ineffable.
 So if the experience I’m really interested in is ineffable, I don’t need to circle around it with a million words if they won’t even point to the pith.

-Leads to the question how many angels can dance on the head of a pin being the major question of the era.
+The idealism versus materialism arising in the Middle Ages, leads to the question how many angels can dance on the head of a pin being the major question of the era.

 We also read American Religion and Religions.